Exclusive - Iran, Russia negotiating big oil-for-goods deal

 Most Iranian oil goes to Asia.

-Iran's biggest oil buyer is China, which imported about 420,000 bpd in 2013.
-Unlike Iran's other oil buyers, China has not cut purchases much, despite urging by the United States to persuade.
+Iran's biggest oil buyer is China, importing about 420,000 bpd in 2013.
+Unlike Iran's other oil buyers, China has not cut purchases much, despite efforts from the United States.

-Other major Asian buyers of Iranian oil, including Japan, South Korea and India, have cut imports sharply under pressure from Washington.
-Turkey also cut imports, while South Africa eliminated them.
+Other major Asian buyers of Iranian oil including Japan, South Korea and India have cut imports sharply under pressure from Washington.
+Turkey and South Africa also have reduced or eliminated imports.

-(Additional reporting by Timothy Gardner in Washington; Editing by Richard Mably, Giles Elgood and Steve Orlofsky)